awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

    + **SetPasswordAfterSysprep**: Sets a random password on a newly launched instance, encrypts it with the user launch key, and outputs the encrypted password to the console\.
 Change the value to `No` if new instances should not be set to a random encrypted password\.
 The default value is `Yes`\.
    +  **PreSysprepRunCmd**: The location of the command to run\.
 The command is located in the following directory, by default: `C:\Program Files\Amazon\Ec2ConfigService\Scripts\BeforeSysprep.cmd`

-1. The system executes `BeforeSysprep.cmd`\.
+1. The system runs `BeforeSysprep.cmd`\.
 This command creates a registry key as follows:

    ```
    reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server" /v fDenyTSConnections /t REG_DWORD /d 1 /f